miberar123/SentimentAnalysis/README.md

 ## Image Data Analysis

++ CNN (Convolutional Neural Network): CNNs are a foundational architecture for image analysis.
+Within CNNs, we utilized variants like ResNet-50, ResNet-101, and RegNetY-400MF.
+These CNN architectures are characterized by their deep layers with skip connections, enabling effective feature extraction and hierarchical representation learning.
+They have been widely adopted for image classification, object detection, and image segmentation tasks.

 + CNN from Scratch: This involves training a CNN architecture from scratch, starting with randomly initialized parameters.
 While this approach allows for customization and fine-tuning to specific datasets, it often requires large amounts of annotated data and considerable computational resources for training.

++ Pre-trained Models: Leveraging pre-trained models such as those trained on large-scale image datasets like ImageNet provides a shortcut to effective feature extraction.
+These models have already learned rich hierarchical representations from vast amounts of data, enabling transfer learning for downstream tasks like image classification, object detection, and image generation.

 ## Applications